 What’s your threshold for spending a credit inquiry?

-A couple of weeks ago we talked about what your minimum earnings per hour must be to get you out manufactured spending.
-Or to put your PJ’s on and manufacture spend from the couch.
-I’ve now confirmed, if I’m not earning at least $40 per hour, I’m not motivated to move very fast and fight the crowds and congestion.
+A couple of weeks ago, we talked about what your minimum earnings per hour must be to get you out for manufactured spending.
+Or to put your PJs on and manufacture spend from the couch.
+I’ve now confirmed that if I’m not earning at least $40 per hour, I’m not motivated to move very fast and fight the crowds and congestion.

-And don’t forget to share what your minimums are for using that elusive credit inquiry.
-I’m so far past 5/24 I think of myself as “never again under 5/24”.
+And don’t forget to share your minimums for using that elusive credit inquiry.
+I’m so far past 5/24 that I think of myself as “never again under 5/24.”
 Personally, I think it is a big mistake to wait around to get under the magic number set by Chase.
 You either got the right Chase cards early on, or you didn’t.

 Life goes on when over 5/24.
 Amex offers great combos, and now so does Citi with the Double Cash now paying in Thank You points.